The Matrix: Production design

-The Nebuchadnezzar was designed to have a patched-up look, instead of clean, cold and sterile space ship interior sets as used on productions such as Star Trek.
+The Nebuchadnezzar was designed to have a patched-up look, instead of clean, cold, and sterile spaceship interior sets as used on productions such as Star Trek.
 The wires were made visible to show the ship's working internals, and each composition was carefully designed to convey the ship as "a marriage between Man and Machine".
 For the scene when Neo wakes up in the pod connected to the Matrix, the pod was constructed to look dirty, used and sinister.
 During the testing of a breathing mechanism in the pod, the tester suffered hypothermia in under eight minutes, so the pod had to be heated.

 Kym Barrett, costume designer, said that she defined the characters and their environment by their costume.
 For example, Reeves's office costume was designed for Thomas Anderson to look uncomfortable, disheveled and out of place.
 Barrett sometimes used three types of fabric for each costume, and also had to consider the practicality of the acting.
-The actors needed to perform martial art actions in their costume, hang upside-down without people seeing up their clothing, and be able to work the wires while strapped into the harnesses.
+The actors needed to perform martial arts actions in their costumes, hang upside-down without people seeing up their clothing, and be able to work the wires while strapped into the harnesses.
 For Trinity, Barrett experimented with how each fabric absorbed and reflected different types of light, and was eventually able to make Trinity's costume mercury-like and oil-slick to suit the character.
 For the Agents, their costume was designed to create a secret service, undercover look, resembling the film JFK and classic men in black.

 The sunglasses, a staple of the film's aesthetics, were commissioned for the film by designer Richard Walker from sunglasses maker Blinde Design.

 Visual effects

 The "bullet time" effect was created for the film.
 A scene would be computer-modeled to decide the positioning of the physical cameras.
 The actor then provided their performance in a chroma key setup, while the cameras were fired in rapid succession, with fractions of a second delay between each shot.
 The result was combined with CGI backgrounds to create the final effect at (0:33).

 As for artistic inspiration for bullet time, I would credit Otomo Katsuhiro, who co-wrote and directed Akira, which definitely blew me away, along with director Michel Gondry.
-His music videos experimented with a different type of technique called view-morphing and it was just part of the beginning of uncovering the creative approaches toward using still cameras for special effects.
+His music videos experimented with a different type of technique called view-morphing, and it was just part of the beginning of uncovering the creative approaches toward using still cameras for special effects.
 Our technique was significantly different because we built it to move around objects that were themselves in motion, and we were also able to create slow-motion events that 'virtual cameras' could move around—rather than the static action in Gondry's music videos with limited camera moves.